 Merlin awoke the next morning to a beam of sunlight shining in his face.
 He had not noticed the skylight in the ceiling of his room the night before, but by the time he had finished his bath, he had been drowsy enough to go on to bed and gently drift into slumber.
-His sleep had been dreamless and restful, and as he stretched his arms with a yawn, he realized that he felt good.
+His sleep had been dreamless and restful, and as he stretched, he realized that he felt good.
 There was nothing like a relaxing immersion bath to soothe tired muscles and nerves.
 Unlike a lot of folks, Merlin never had difficulty sleeping in unfamiliar places.

 He picked out a pair of dark brown breeches, a hunter-green vest over a white tunic with leather laces across the front and billowing sleeves.
 He doubted the soft-sided, leather foot coverings would be as comfortable as his boots, so he left them in the closet in favor of his own.
 Thusly dressed, he finally uncovered the bathroom mirror and studied his appearance.
 Just a brush through the fur on his head and across one cheek would make him presentable.
 He was pleasantly surprised by the fit of the pants.
 Even the tail flap was at the right height for his anatomy – something he almost always had to have altered to fit him properly every time he bought new clothes.
 As soon as he unlocked the bolt, a small and plump coyote woman came over to him, bowed and then looked up at him with a warm smile.

 Merlin nodded and returned the smile.
 “Coffee and a light breakfast would be nice, if you please.”